Xatar: Founding of Groove Attack TraX, Haval Grill and Goldmann Entertainment

 At the end of the year Xatar founded the label Groove Attack TraX together with the distributor Groove Attack.
 Mero was the first artist to receive a contract.
 With his first three singles Baller los, Hobby Hobby and Wolke 10 as well as his album Ya Hero Ya Mero, which followed in March 2019, he reached number 1 in the German charts.
 Baller los also received gold records in Germany, Austria and Switzerland.
 This was followed in May 2019 by the release of Eno's album Fuchs by Alles oder Nix Records.
 The single release Ferrari with Mero occupied number 1 in Germany, Austria and Switzerland.

 In May, the Y-Kollektiv published a documentary dealing with the manipulation of the number of downloads of streaming services and charts.
 The reporter Ilhan Coşkun interviewed a person appearing under the pseudonym Kai, who claimed to influence the charts on behalf of managers.
 He mentioned Mero and Sero el Mero, two young rappers associated with Xatar, whose numbers he said had been manipulated.
 The video resonated widely with the German rap scene.
 Xatar rejected the accusation that he had bought "fake streams".
 Groove Attack and Groove Attack TraX also declared that at no time did they buy clicks or make any other manipulation effort to artificially make artists famous.
 At the same time as the controversy Groove Attack TraX signed the Bremerhaven rapper Sero el Mero.
 The singles Ohne Sinn, Dein Fahrer, Nokia and Telefon were followed in mid-August by his album BabyFaceFlow.

 With the Haval Grill Xatar entered the restaurant business in summer 2020.
-The fast food bar in Bonn, which specializes in kofta, is the first branch of a planned franchise for which he is looking for international licensees.
-Xatar now also sells the products from his restaurant as frozen food.
-At the beginning of 2021, Xatar founded the independent label Goldmann Entertainment, with which he is going to promote international musicians.
-It was also announced that the German director Fatih Akin will film the rapper's life under the movie title Rheingold.
-The actor Emilio Sakraya is supposed to take on the leading role.
+The fast food bar in Bonn, which specializes in kofta, was the first branch of a planned franchise for which he was looking for international licensees.
+Xatar also sold the products from his restaurant as frozen food.
+At the beginning of 2021, Xatar founded the independent label Goldmann Entertainment, with which he was going to promote international musicians.
+It was also announced that the German director Fatih Akin would film the rapper's life under the movie title Rheingold.
+The actor Emilio Sakraya was supposed to take on the leading role.